mohamednader973/landing-page-final-masterudacity/README.md

 **project consists of.......**

-1.index file in which html and content of website is included 2.css folder in which css file is included responsible for styling and animations 3.js folder in which javaScript folder is included responsible for formation of navbar menu and scorlling ,clicking, hovering effects
+- index file in which html and content of website is included
+- css folder in which css file is included responsible for styling and animations
+- js folder in which javaScript folder is included responsible for formation of navbar menu and scorlling ,clicking, hovering effects

 **How to run the project........**